 Consider alternate terms as you research:

-Ex: If researching issues related to "teenagers," one might also use the word "adolescents."
+Ex: If researching issues related to "teenagers," try using similar words like "adolescents."

 To explore the most-used databases at the Library, select the dropdown menu that says "Select from popular databases."
 You can also find databases by subject or by title.